simonava5/Final-Project-for-Programming-and-Scripting/README.md

 * Petal Length
 * Petal Width

-Using pandas software library, open file irisdata.csv.

-You can find the code I created to analyse this dataset in **Irisdata1.py** file.

 **Line 19 and 22**

 Before diving deep into this data set, I quickly pulled up first and last 5 rows of the data to check that everything looks correct and that it matches the csv file I uploaded with the Iris Data Set.